raven-townsend-nz/mobile-app-watch-read-listen/README.md

 This repository contains code for a mobile Android application called ```Medium```.
 The application provides users the ability to add items to various lists of media to read, watch of listen.

-## Use
+## Details

-The application was build in Android Studio, so is best run by cloning the repo and opening in Android Studio.
+The application was built using Jetpack Compose in Android Studio, so is best run by cloning the repo and opening in Android Studio.